Security type: Preferred Equity

 There are several other challenges for Amazon in retail pharmacy…

-While researching Amazon in the days following my chat with the NowRx founders, I found out Amazon’s licensing forays have been in the wholesaler (and with the PillPack acquisition) mail-order pharmacy space.
+While researching Amazon in the days following our little chat, I found out that its licensing forays have been in the wholesaler (and with the PillPack acquisition) mail-order pharmacy space.
 Both have vastly different business models than NowRx.

 Where Did All the Competition Go?